 This is what it looks like from the front:

 Step Eight: Take care of wrinkles.

-If you’ve been careful, there shouldn’t be many wrinkles in your painting at this point.
-But if there are, it’s time to employ our hot water trick.
+Turn your painting over and look at the front.
+If you’ve been careful, there shouldn’t be any wrinkles in your painting at this point.
+But even if there are some small ripples in your painting, we have a trick that should eliminate them completely.
+First, use your hammer to tap in any staples that are sticking out from the back, and then it’s time to employ our hot water trick.

 First, spray the back of the acrylic painting (don’t try this with an oil painting!) with very hot water (not hot enough to burn your skin, please!).
 As the water dries, the canvas will shrink just a little, and the painting will develop a smooth, taut surface.

 Step Nine: Give your painting a tune-up.